By-law of the

 (iii) The contribution of the club to the running of the League and its activities.

 (k) Membership in the League shall be confirmed upon registration of teams in compliance with the by-laws.
 Membership shall lapse if a club fails to register teams before the end of April in the year for which membership has been granted.
-On completion of the annual registration session at the end of April, the League will document the status of the Membership to identify and confirm the make-up of the Board for the upcoming playing season.
-Definition of a quorum for subsequent Board Meetings will be based on this revised membership.

 7. League members shall be deemed to be in good standing if they are not under suspension by any soccer authority, are not in arrears for dues or levies, have not been expelled by the Board of Directors from regular season play.
 In the case of playing members, annual SNS registration dues must have been paid by the official registration date.

 8. All playing members, coaches and team officials shall be subject to the rules and disciplinary procedures adopted by the National Executive Committee of the Canadian Soccer Association.

 Any organization having ceased to be a member may, upon compliance with such conditions as imposed by the Board of Directors, be re-instated.
 Such re-instatement shall be initiated by application from the person or organization involved and be sponsored by a member in good standing.